 As the one who started your company, you probably don’t think that anything can, or will go, wrong.
 But what happens to your business if something were to happen to you?
 It’s scenarios like this that illustrate why an exit plan is so valuable.

-2. Creating a plan is too complicated
+2. Creating a Plan is too Complicated

-A formal succession plan will help to ensure you’re setting yourself up to maximize the sale or value of your business.
+A formal succession plan will help ensure you’re setting yourself up to maximize the sale or value of your business.
 This also means understanding what the current value of your business is versus what you would accept or need to achieve your goal.
 There’s no better time to start planning than now.

-Whether you are in the early stages of the exit planning process, have yet to develop a formal succession plan, or don’t know where to begin, we recommend seeking the advice of trusted experts and advisors who can help guide you through the process.
+Whether you are in the early stages of the exit planning process, have yet to develop a formal succession plan, or don’t know where to begin – we recommend seeking the advice of trusted experts and advisors who can help guide you through the process.